-Bachelor of Arts in Health Sciences with a Preliminary Single Subject Teaching Credential (California Only)
+Bachelor of Arts in Health Sciences with an Inspired Teaching and Learning Preliminary Single Subject Credential (California)

 The Bachelor of Arts in health sciences with a preliminary single subject credential provides a broad-based foundation in the liberal arts and sciences, and a fundamental knowledge of health education.
 This bachelor’s in health science program prepares candidates for a career as a teacher in the middle and secondary school levels.
 The students are required to think critically, write clearly, and speak articulately.
 This program prepares candidates for professional work as single subject teachers in a changing cultural and economic environment.
 For additional information on credential requirements, please see the School of Education Credential Information section of the catalog.